Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Introduction

-Intra-class Diversity, arises because object shapes and appearances can vary dramatically even within the same category \citep{an2024rethinking}.
-Consequently, prototypes distilled from only a few support samples are inherently limited in the richness and diversity of their feature components.
-We term this limitation the prototype's representational capacity.
-In a few-shot setting, prototypes are naturally "small-capacity," which leads to an insufficient effective representational range, making it difficult to cover the entire distribution of a novel class.
-While some works attempt to mitigate this by employing multi-prototype strategies \citep{zhao2021few,mao2022bidirectional}, they merely increase the quantity of prototypes without fundamentally expanding their representational capacity.
+A core limitation of existing methods is the prototype's small representational capacity.
+This issue, which we term the ``small-capacity" problem, originates from the intra-class diversity inherent in 3D data, as point cloud object shapes and appearances can vary dramatically even within the same category.
+Consequently, prototypes distilled from only a few support samples are inherently limited in the richness and diversity of their feature components, leading to an insufficient representational range to cover the entire distribution of a novel class.
+While existing methods attempt to mitigate this by employing multi-prototype strategies \cite{zhao2021few,mao2022bidirectional}, they merely increase the quantity of prototypes without fundamentally expanding the intrinsic representational capacity of the support features, thus still struggling to cover the full distribution of the novel class.

-Simultaneously, these prototypes suffer from Inter-set Inconsistency, a natural distribution gap between the support and query sets that originates from different 3D scenes \citep{zhu2023cross}.
-This gap introduces significant bias when applying support-based prototypes to the query space.
-Traditional methods rectify this by "pushing" prototypes towards the query distribution through various alignment strategies \citep{ning2023boosting,mao2022bidirectional}.
-However, given the significant distribution shift in 3D point clouds, the corrective force of such alignment strategies is often insufficient to fully align the prototype with the query space.
+Simultaneously, these prototypes suffer from misalignment within the query feature space.
+This problem is a direct consequence of inter-set inconsistency, a natural distribution gap that originates from the different 3D scenes of the support and query sets.
+This gap introduces a notable bias when applying support-based prototypes to the query space.
+To address misalignment, prior works rectify this by ``pushing" prototypes towards the query distribution through various alignment strategies \cite{ning2023boosting,mao2022bidirectional}.
+Nevertheless, given the pronounced distribution shift in sparse 3D point clouds, the corrective force of such discriminative alignment is insufficient to bridge the gap, leaving the prototypes misaligned with query space.

 So aforementioned analysis presents a fundamental dilemma: a well-aligned prototype is ineffective if its capacity is too small to cover class diversity, while a big-capacity prototype will fail if it is not properly aligned within the query space.
-Motivated by these important observations, a pertinent question arises:\textit{ How can we leverage a \textbf{few}-shot of support samples \textbf{to} construct aligned \textbf{big}-capacity prototypes for segmenting novel query classes?}
+Motivated by these important observations, a pertinent question arises:\textit{ How can we leverage a \textbf{few}-shot support samples \textbf{to} construct aligned \textbf{big}-capacity prototypes for segmenting novel query classes?}